prismspecs/pi-deauth/README.md

 - Try scanning manually: `sudo airodump-ng wlan1` to see available networks
 - Set `target_essid = None` to test with any network

-## Testing Instructions
+## Testing

-### Automated Testing (Recommended)

-Run the automated test script to verify your setup:
+Run the automated test script:

 ```bash
 sudo bash test_setup.sh
 ```

-This will check all hardware, software, and configuration automatically.
+This checks all hardware, software, and configuration.

-For detailed testing procedures, see **TESTING.md**

-### Step-by-Step Testing Process
+### Manual Testing

 **1. Verify WiFi Adapter Detection**
 ```bash